 Working Abroad as a Physician

-I get get my medical license in Spain, I can get my license in Mexico, and several other Spanish speaking countries.
+I get my medical license in Spain, and I can get my license in Mexico, and several other Spanish-speaking countries.

 That’s the huge advantage of learning another language.
 By learning Spanish I can extend my reach and have many more work and job opportunities.

-This new digital nomad doctor lifestyle is appealing to me because it satisfied my curiosity of learning a new language, traveling, practicing medicine abroad, and finding adventure.
+This new digital nomad doctor lifestyle is appealing to me because it satisfied my curiosity about learning a new language, traveling, practicing medicine abroad, and finding adventure.